dionisiydk/StateSpecs/README.md

 spec validate: 5
 ```

-To use this spec from should expression special ===#be=== message is introduced.
+To use this spec from should expression special *#be* message is introduced.
 Any following expression after #be will create message for boolean spec as in example above.
 And then it will validate #should receiver:

 ```Smalltalk
 3 should be even.